Learn all about migraine prevention and how to create a preventive strategy with your provider

 What is migraine prevention?

+It often takes trial and error, plus consideration of any other medical conditions, to figure out what is best for your specific situation.
 Though it may feel frustrating to use a trial and error method to find the right preventive migraine plan for you, keep in mind that not all people living with migraine are the same.
-Different people have different sensitivities to side effects, and your individual situation is important when deciding on the right medications.

 What are the benefits of migraine prevention?

-Other benefits to a successful migraine prevention plan include reducing the level of disability, reducing any excessive use of acute treatments and maintaining lower cost of care for migraine treatments.
+Preventive migraine treatments can also be used to help with other health issues, such as high blood pressure, depression, trouble sleeping and more.
+Other benefits of a successful migraine prevention plan include reducing the level of disability, reducing excessive use of acute treatments and maintaining lower cost of care for migraine management.

 Lifestyle changes are one way to prevent migraine or reduce the frequency or severity of attacks.
 The SEEDS model explained in this blog is a simple mnemonic device that can help you remember to practice self-care basics that can help ward off or reduce the frequency of migraine attacks.